Welcome

 This work was supported by many individuals from the DataEdu Slack channel (https://dataedu.slack.com/).
 Thank you to everyone who contributed code, suggested changes, asked questions, filed issues, and even designed a logo for us: Daniel Anderson, Abi Aryan, Jason Becker, William Bork, Jon Duan, Ben Gibbons, Erin Grand, Ellis Hughes, Ludmila Janda, Jake Kaupp, Nathan Kenner, Zuhaib Mahmood, David Ranzolin, Kris Stevens, Bret Staudt Willet, and Gustavo Velásquez.

-Thank you to the data scientists in education that took time to share their stories with us: Isabella Fante, LaCole Foots, Tobie Irvine, Arpi Karapetyan, John LaPlante, and Andrew Morozov.
+Thank you to the data scientists in education who took the time to share their stories with us: Isabella Fante, LaCole Foots, Tobie Irvine, Arpi Karapetyan, John LaPlante, and Andrew Morozov.

-Thank you to the editor of this book at Routledge, Hannah Shakespeare.
-We appreciated Hannah’s incisive, constructive feedback, interest, and support for the book and our unique approach to writing it - one which involved writing the book “in the open” (through GitHub) and sharing it on a freely-available website.
+Thank you to Hannah Shakespeare, the editor of this book at Routledge.
+We appreciated Hannah’s incisive, constructive feedback, interest, and support for the book and our unique approach to writing it - one that involved writing the book “in the open” (through GitHub) and sharing it on a freely available website.

 Dedications